bkpgh/outgrab/README.rst

     match [E|e]nergy

-The above commands demonstrate the most common uses of outgrab: move around an input file, match certain text strings and print out the lines containing them, or lines near those lines.
+The above commands demonstrate the most common uses of outgrab: move around an input file, match certain text strings, print out the lines containing them, and/or print out other lines near those lines.

 Common Arguments or Parameters
 --------------------------------